 New OSHA Rule for Handling Retaliation Complaints Under the Food Safety Modernization Act

 OSHA recently published a final rule establishing procedures for handling retaliation complaints under the FDA Food Safety Modernization Act.
-The final rule also explains the burdens of proof, remedies, and statute of limitations similar to other whistleblower protection statutes that OSHA administers.

 “Food industry workers must never be silenced by the threat of losing their jobs when their safety or the safety of the public is at stake,” said Assistant Secretary of Labor for Occupational Safety and Health Dr. David Michaels.
 “This rule underscores the agency’s commitment to protect the rights of workers who report illegal activity in their workplace.”